tbluher14/tbluher14/README.md

 - 📫 How to reach me **tbluher14@gmail.com**

-- ⚡ Fun fact **I run a small music festival in the Rocky Mountains of Colorado**
+- ⚡ Fun fact: **I run a small music festival in the Rocky Mountains of Colorado**

 <h3 align="left">Languages and Tools:</h3>